sleep-written/bleed-believer/packages/path-alias/README.md

 # @bleed-believer/path-alias

 A package to bind paths alias, resolving the `source` directory when the app is launched with ts-node, or resolving the `out` directory when ts-node isn't used.
 Includes some utilities in case if you need to generate paths dinamically depending of the code that is  running.
+Now you can use this package with proyects transpiled by [swc](https://swc.rs) (see details [here](#about-swc)).

 This package has been designed to work with CommonJS projects (using [--require](https://nodejs.org/api/cli.html#-r---require-module) flag), and ESM projects (using [--loader](https://nodejs.org/api/esm.html#loaders) flag).
 This package is a new version of [ts-path-mapping](https://www.npmjs.com/package/ts-path-mapping), which _now will be deprecated._